-13.2 Club Requests for Fixture Changes
+14.2 Club Requests for Fixture Changes

-- (A) Senior Clubs have four (4) weeks from the distribution of the Season Fixture to request changes to times and venues, and after that time changes to the Season Fixture can only be requested: - (i) with four (4) weeks prior notice and with the affected opponent's agreement; or - (ii) for unforeseen circumstances such as washouts. - (B) Junior Clubs may only seek to change the time and/or venue of a fixtured Match where: - (i) it has been agreed to by both competing Clubs; and - (ii) where it has been agreed to by the Umpire Co-ordinator; and - (iii) where notice of the requested change has been lodged by the competing Clubs with the CMC no later than 7 days prior to the scheduled Match. - (C) The League may prescribe that a Fixture Change Request form is to be completed by a Club seeking to change a fixture in accordance with Rules 13.2(A) or 13.2(B).
+- (A) Senior Clubs have four (4) weeks from the distribution of the Season Fixture to request changes to times and venues, and after that time changes to the Season Fixture can only be requested: - (i) with four (4) weeks prior notice and with the affected opponent's agreement; or - (ii) for unforeseen circumstances such as washouts. - (B) Junior Clubs may only seek to change the time and/or venue of a fixtured Match where: - (i) it has been agreed to by both competing Clubs; and - (ii) where it has been agreed to by the Umpire Co-ordinator; and - (iii) where notice of the requested change has been lodged by the competing Clubs with the CMC no later than 7 days prior to the scheduled Match. - (C) The League may prescribe that a Fixture Change Request form is to be completed by a Club seeking to change a fixture in accordance with Rules 14.2(A) or 14.2(B).

-14 TEAMS
+15 TEAMS

-14.1 Team Nominations
+15.1 Team Nominations

-- (A) The nomination process for a Club to enter a Team in a Competition will be determined by the CMC in its absolute discretion. - (B) The CMC may impose sanctions on Clubs for late submissions of a Team nomination or withdrawal of a Team nomination past a predetermined date.
+- (A) The nomination process for a Club to enter a Team in a Competition will be determined by the CMC in its absolute discretion. - (B) The CMC may impose sanctions on Clubs for late submissions of a Team nomination or withdrawal of a Team nomination past a predetermined date. - (C) The Board may direct that a Club's team(s) participate in such competitions as Scheduled by the Competition Management Committee.
+The Competition Management Committee may elect to conduct age groups in Divisions or Conferences where appropriate.